This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 So that took out the frequent flyer points option.

-Don’t forget to add in baggage price and booking fees.
+Don’t forget to add in baggage price and booking fees when searching for flights.

 Because I was booking one leg with Jetstar and the other with Tiger Air, I wanted to make sure I wasn’t going to get charged two separate booking fees.
 If so, it may have made it more cost effective to just use either Tiger Air or Jetstar.